CasparKielwein/Aaargh/Mechanics.md

 Heroes lose hit points when they take damage.
 Hit points can be regained through healing abilities, spells and potions.
 Healing can never increase hit points beyond their original maximum.

+#### Temporary Hit points
+Temporary hit points can be gained through some powers.
+They are reset to zero after a long rest.

+Temporary hit points don't stack.

 #### Endurance
 A hero might lose endurance when they fail a skill check in exhausting conditions.